 Directions for the No Carve Pigeon Pumpkin

 While that is drying, trace the wings of the pigeon on the white foam paper.
 This is where Caroline helped me out.
-Spraying paint wasn’t as easy as it looked, and she was much better at cutting out the shaped I needed.
+Spraying paint wasn’t as easy as it looked, and she was much better at cutting out the shapes I needed.

 Children can cut these out and glue them together with regular glue.
-For the “beak,” I cut a triangle, but then had to cut it into a curve at the bottom edge so it would lay flat on the foam ball.
+For the “beak,” I cut a triangle but then had to cut it into a curve at the bottom edge so it would lay flat on the foam ball.
 Finally, it’s time to assemble!
 Glue all the pieces on (foam ball, eyes, beak, wings, paper tube) with hot glue.

 Sarah’s Tip: Glue the “head” on the “neck” before you glue the “neck” to the pumpkin stem.

 How to Create Pigeon Legs